sunni426/grandqc/README.md

 ### Model Output

-GrandQC is designed to segment tissue, background, and five different types of artifacts, including: Air Bubble & Slide Edge, Pen Marking, Out of Focus, Fold, and Dark Spot & Foreign.
+GrandQC is designed to segment tissue(1), background(7), and five different types of artifacts, including: Fold(2), Dark Spot & Foreign(3), Pen Marking(4), Air Bubble & Slide Edge(5), Out of Focus(6).
 In the final model output, white represents tissue, black represents background, and the five types of artifacts are displayed in distinct colors, as shown in the example below.

 <div align="center">